TorchLean

 \forall x,\quad \operatorname{exec32}(model,\theta,x)\in \operatorname{roundingEnvelope}(\operatorname{denote}_{\mathbb R}(model,\theta,x))

-The important habit is the same in each case: the theorem should say what object was checked, what claim follows, and which runtime or external assumptions remain.
-That habit is the reason TorchLean keeps runnable code, graph artifacts, and formal statements close together rather than treating verification as a report generated after the fact.
+The habit is the same in each case: the theorem should say what object was checked, what claim follows, and which runtime or external assumptions remain.
+That is why TorchLean keeps runnable code, graph artifacts, and formal statements close together rather than treating verification as a report generated after the fact.

 1.2.4.1.
 References🔗